AdobeDocs/workfront-learn.en/help/reporting/enhanced-analytics/15-accessing-and-reviewing-the-burndown.md

 exl-id: d06c1b04-205d-478a-b44a-c43ebe55f649
 doc-type: video
 ---
-# Understand accessing and reviewing the burndown in [!UICONTROL Enhanced Analytics]
+# Understand accessing and reviewing the burndown

 In this video, you will learn: